CS521-2022-SC1/final-project-spjacob/README.md

 By using the datas provided to us, we decided to do Exploratory Data Analysis, split the training and testing data, Model Evaluation and Predictions.

 Explanation of these attributes can be found: http://jse.amstat.org/v19n3/decock/DataDocumentation.txt

+To use the simple UI that is coded in the notebook, the input should be for
+OverallQual: any number of desired overall quality on a 1-10 scale
+GarageCars: any number of desired #car garages
+GrLivArea: any number of desired square ft for above ground living area
+Neighborhood: choose from neihborhood: 'CollgCr', 'Veenker', 'Crawfor', 'NoRidge', 'Mitchel', 'Somerst', 'NWAmes', 'OldTown', 'BrkSide', 'Sawyer', 'NridgHt', 'NAmes', 'SawyerW', 'IDOTRR', 'MeadowV', 'Edwards', 'Timber', 'Gilbert', 'StoneBr', 'ClearCr', 'NPkVill', 'Blmngtn', 'BrDale', 'SWISU', 'Blueste'
+TotRmsAbvGrd: any number of rooms above ground
+WoodDeckSF: any number of square ft for wooden deck
+Fireplaces: any number of desired fireplaces